ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 You can also add a **"Project Status"** section in the README that gives a bit more context (e.g., "maintenance mode," "new features unlikely without new maintainers," etc.).

-## Reach Out to Existing Contributors and Power Users
+## Reach out to existing contributors and power users

 The best candidates for new maintainers are often already nearby: